Project-Based Learning, Engineering education, Preparation for Future Learning

-This project focuses on creating a “Centre for Projects in Education and Teaching” that aims at leveraging the fullest extent of the vertical coverage and diversity of at the department of information technology and electrical engineering (D-ITET).
+This project focuses on creating a “Center for Project-Based Learning” (PBL) for electrical engineering that aims at leveraging the fullest extent of the vertical coverage and diversity of at the department of information technology and electrical engineering (D-ITET).
 D-ITET is uniquely characterized by its diversity of research coupled with a full vertical span of theoretical and design expertise and experimental facilities, from materials to full-systems.
 The.
 The aim is to complement and enhance project-based learning activities with a centralized structure at the departmental level.
 With this, it will be possible to offer larger and interdisciplinary projects for students on all levels of their study, as well as for highly talented high-school pupils in their final years.
 The centre will reflect the wide and interdisciplinary nature of the D-ITET research groups (from the quantum scale (“electrons”) to full networks).

 We envision the Center as a very dynamic environment, where the projects and even types of projects pursued change constantly from year to year.
 In many other existing project-based learning activities, the topics are either long-standing year over year and/or of no direct use to society and rather “playful.”
 While this is not negative per se, student motivation and societal recognition and appreciation will be even more significant with the envisioned concept of individual, non-repetitive topics of relevance and application.
 In addition to projects proposed by industrial and academic partners, also open calls for student-initiated projects will be offered.